-We rely on licenses in order to be able to use various proprietary technologies that are material to our business, including our core integrated fluidic circuit and multi-layer soft lithography technologies.
+We rely on licenses in order to be able to use various proprietary technologies that are material to our business, including our core integrated fluidic circuit and multi-layer soft lichography technologies.
 We do not own the patents that underlie these licenses.
 Our rights to use these technologies and employ the inventions claimed in the licensed patents are subject to the negotiation of, continuation of and compliance with the terms of those licenses.
 In some cases, we do not control the prosecution, maintenance, or filing of the patents to which we hold licenses, or the enforcement of these patents against third parties.
-Some of our patents and patent applications were either acquired from another company who acquired those patents and patent applications from yet another company, or are licensed from a third party.
-Thus, these patents and patent applications are not written by us or our attorneys, and we did not have control over the drafting and prosecution.
+Some of our patents and patent applications are not written by us or our attorneys, and we did not have control over the drafting and prosecution.
 The former patent owners and our licensors might not have given the same attention to the drafting and prosecution of these patents and applications as we would have if we had been the owners of the patents and applications and had control over the drafting and prosecution.
-We cannot be certain that drafting and/or prosecution of the licensed patents and patent applications by the licensors have been or will be conducted in compliance with applicable laws and regulations or will result in valid and enforceable patents and other intellectual property rights.
-Enforcement of our licensed patents or defense or any claims asserting the invalidity of these patents is often subject to the control or cooperation of our licensors.
-Certain of our licenses contain provisions that allow the license upon specific conditions.
-Our rights under the licenses are subject to our continued compliance with the terms of the license and related royalty obligation can be difficult and can lead to disputes between us and the licensor.
-An unfavorable resolution of such a dispu
+We cannot be certain that drafting and/or prosecution of the licensed patent applications by the licensors have been or will be conducted in compliance with applications or will result in valid and enforcement of our licenses contain provisions that allow the licensor to terminate the license upon specific conditions.
+Our rights under the licenses are subject to our continued compliance with the terms of the license, including the payment of royalties due under the license.
+Because of the complexity of our products and the patents we have licensed, determining the scope of the license and related royalty obligation can be difficult and can lead to disputes between us and the licensor.
+An unfavorable resolution of such a dispute could lead to nincrease in the royalties patent pure not the license.
+If such an attempt were successful, we might be barred from genericing and selling some or all of our products.

 We are subject to certain U.S. government regulations because we have licensed technologies that were developed with U.S. government grants.
 These licenses provide that products embodying the technologies will be manufactured substantially in the United States.
 If this domestic manufacturing requirement is not met, the government agency that funded the relevant grant is entitled to exercise specified rights, referred to as march-in rights, which if exercised would allow the government agency to require the licensors or us to grant a non-exclusive, partially exclusive or exclusive license in any field of use to a third party designated by such agency.
 The federal regulations allow the funding government agency to grant, at the request of the licensors of such technology, a waiver of the domestic manufacturing requirement.
-Most of our products, including all of our commercial IFCs, incorporate technologies that were developed with U.S. government grants and are currently manufactured in Singapore.
-We are assisting the licensors of these technologies with the analysis of both the domestic manufacturing requirement and the preparation of any associated waiver requests.
+Most of our products, including all of our commercial IFCs, incorporate technologies that were developed with U.S. government and are currently manufactured in Singapore.
+We are assisting the licensors of these technologies with the analysis of both the domestic manufacturing requirement and are prequest.
 If it were to be determined that we are in violation of the domestic manufacturing requirement and a waiver of such requirement was either not requested or not granted, then the U.S. government could exercise its march-in rights.
 In such event, our sales and manufacturing could be materially disrupted, and our business, operations and financial condition could suffer materially.